John Hans Krebs: Congress

 Krebs was elected as a Democrat to the Ninety-fourth Congress, defeating four-term Republican Bob Mathias by a 52% to 48% margin.
 He served in the Ninety-fourth and Ninety-fifth Congresses (January 3, 1975 – January 3, 1979).

 Because he grew up in the British League of Nations Mandate of Palestine (known as Mandatory Palestine) and held a passport from Mandatory Palestine before emigrating to the United States, Krebs is considered by The Jewish Press to have been the first Palestinian American to serve in Congress.
 However, other sources, including Haaretz, consider John E. Sununu to have been the first Palestinian American to have served in Congress.

 He was an unsuccessful candidate for reelection in 1978 to the Ninety-sixth Congress, losing to Charles Pashayan, Jr.

 He was a resident of Fresno, California.

-Death
+Death and legacy

 Krebs died on November 10, 2014, in Fresno, California.
 The John Krebs Wilderness in Sequoia National Park was named after him in 2009.